Common Kansas Work Accidents

 Protect your rights.
 Contact Kansas workplace accident law firm Bretz & Young.

-At Bretz & Young – located in Hutchinson, Salina, Wichita, Garden City, and Dodge City – our dedicated workplace accident lawyers have experience helping people in Kansas receive workers’ compensation benefits for all types of work accidents.
+At Bretz & Young – located in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays – our dedicated workplace accident lawyers have experience helping people in Kansas receive workers’ compensation benefits for all types of work accidents.
 We understand how frightening an injury on the job can be for individuals and their families.
 That’s why we want to hear from you.
 Your recovery from your work accident can be a difficult process; getting justice should be the easy part.
 Let us help.